eehyli/justtest/README.md

-# justtest
+# Store the pictures I used
-practicesth
+base

-To learn new app efficiently.
+To use GitHub efficiently.